layersony/Restaurant-Ruby/README.md

 ### Build classes using OO Ruby Syntax

 1. Class code has a syntax or runtime error.
 Code does not run at all, or exits with an error, or most Object-oriented deliverables are not implemented.
-2. No syntax errors, some deliverables function correctly.
+2. No syntax errors.
+Some deliverables function correctly.
 Mixes up syntax for class and instance methods, refers to variables in the wrong scope, or uses `self` incorrectly, leading to logical errors.
+Method and variable names do not correspond to their respective behavior or data types.
 3. Correct class syntax for the deliverables submitted.
 May be incomplete or missing deliverables.
-Methods might be duplicated, or might not use attr\_\* macros appropriately.
+Most code generally expresses intent: method and variable names match their behaviors and data types.
 4. Correct class syntax for all of the submitted code.
-Uses attr\_\* macros appropriately.
-Class and instance methods and variables have correct scope, no methods duplicated.
+Code express intent: method and variable names indicate their behavior and data types.
 Some deliverables might not be complete.
 5. Correct class syntax for all deliverables, all deliverables complete.
+Code expresses intent: method and variable names indicate their behavior and data types, with the correct pluralization.
 Shared functionality factored out into helper methods.
 Appropriate use of attr\_\* macros.

 ### Model relationships using Ruby